grzegorz914/homebridge-enphase-envoy/README.md

 ## Info
 1. The plugin is present as C02(ppm) sensor and the Power is report in Watt.
-2. Current Level - is the current production power in Watt.
+2. Current Level - is the current production / total consumption power in Watt.
-3. Peak Level - is the maximum production power in Watt.
+3. Peak Level - is the maximum production / total consumption power in Watt.
 4. All other power and energy values are avilable in the log.

 ## Package